-All Ryder-utilized testing facilities, including collection sites and drug testing laboratories, are expected to comply with state law and, to the extent not inconsistent with state law, with regulatory guidelines published by the U S. Department of Health and Human Services (DHHS) for federal workers.
-Ryder's testing practices will ensure:
+All Ryder-utilized testing facilities, including collection sites and drug testing laboratories, are expected to comply with state law.
+To the extent applicable for the tested substance or sample and not inconsistent with state law, these testing services will also follow regulatory guidelines published by the U S. Department of Health and Human Services (DHHS) for federal workers.

+Ryders testing practices will ensure:

 - the privacy of tested individuals,

 - nondiscriminatory testing methods, and

-- integrity of specimens.
+- integrity of specimens